stas00/the-art-of-debugging/compiled-programs/README.md

 Therefore it's crucial that the path `/usr/local/cuda-12.2/nvvm/lib64/` is in `LD_LIBRARY_PATH` when you want to load an application that relies on cuda-12.2.
 If you have `/usr/local/cuda-11.7/nvvm/lib64/` in there instead, it's very possible the application may crash or complain about some symbol is missing.

-use case: in other situations a symbol could be missing because the program wasn't linked properly at build time.
+case study: in other situations a symbol could be missing because the program wasn't linked properly at build time.
 Here is a bug report [undefined symbol curandCreateGenerator for torch extensions](https://github.com/pytorch/pytorch/issues/69666) that demonstrates this exact issue.

 ### LD_PRELOAD